- Home

 4. Watch your email

 The Schools on Safari Coordinator will evaluate complete request forms in the order in which they are received.
 With a huge number of requests all with different groups sizes and availability constraints it can be a bit like playing school group tetris to try to accommodate as many requests as possible.
-We appreciate your patience at this phases - it may take several days to a week or longer to send you a tentative schedule At that point you can confirm the reservation or we can explore adjustments.
+We appreciate your patience at this phase - it may take several days to a week or longer to send you a tentative schedule.
+At that point you can confirm the reservation, or we can explore adjustments.